ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Tickets Summary/endpoint_create_ticket.md

 # POST Ticket Create
 /tickets

 Users can assign a Ticket number in via the following methods.

 * Specify the numberSequencePrefix in the request body.
-User specifies the prefix while Arena auto\-generates the next values to complete the Ticket number.
+User specifies the prefix while Arena auto-generates the next values to complete the Ticket number.

 * Specify the number in the request body.
 User defines the entire Ticket number in the endpoint.